-Mark Goff was born on the 11th of April 1886 in Dorking Surrey and he was baptized on the 8th of May 1886 at St Martin’s church in Dorking Surrey.
-At the time of baptism the young family lived at Cotmandene Square in Dorking Surrey.
-Mark’s father worked as a labourer.
+Mark Goff was born on 11th April 1886 in Dorking Surrey, and was baptised on 8th May 1886 at St Martin’s church in Dorking.
+At the time of baptism the family lived at Cotmandene Square.

 Emily and Mark had 15 children.
 Eleven were still alive at the time of the 1911 Census.

 Mark’s siblings were:

 Emily Maria born in 1870 and baptised on 28th August 1870 in Dorking.

 Ann born on 16th February 1872 and baptised on 31st March 1872 at St Paul’s church in Dorking

 Rachel born in the 1st quarter of 1874 in Reigate Surrey.

 Henry Butler born in Reigate in 1875 and baptised on 1st August 1875 in Reigate.

 Eleanor Kate born in Dorking in 1877 and baptised on 12th August 1877 at St Martin’s Church.